XRPLF/xrpl-dev-portal/content/references/rippled-api/public-rippled-methods/public-rippled-methods.md

 ## [Ledger Methods](ledger-methods.html)

-A ledger version contains a header, a transaction tree, and a state tree, which contain account settings, trustlines, balances, transactions, and other data.
+A ledger version contains a header, a transaction tree, and a state tree, which contain account settings, trust lines, balances, transactions, and other data.
 Use these methods to retrieve ledger info.

 * **[`ledger`](ledger.html)** - Get info about a ledger version.
 * **[`ledger_closed`](ledger_closed.html)** - Get the latest closed ledger version.